Minimum Wages in Concentrated Labor Markets: Effects of Labor Market Concentration

 \section{Effects of Labor Market Concentration}

-In a next step, I explore whether firms - prior to minimum wage regulations - reduce earnings and employment in more concentrated labor markets, as postulated by monopsony theory.
-Such a negative interrelation is an important piece of evidence for the monopsony argument because, in the absence of monopsonistic exploitation, there is no reason why minimum wage effects should vary between slightly and highly concentrated labor markets.
+In a next step, I explore whether -- ahead of the minimum wage regulations -- higher labor market concentration results ceteris paribus in lower wages and employment, as postulated by the standard Cournot oligopsony model.
+Such a negative interrelation is an important piece of evidence for the monopsony argument because, in the absence of monopsonistic conduct, there is no reason why minimum wage effects should vary between slightly and highly concentrated labor markets.
+In Appendix \ref{sec:G}, I provide the full set of sensitivity and heterogeneity analyses, along with further checks to facilitate the causal interpretation of the effects.

 \paragraph{Empirical Model.}